happypu326/RoME/README.md

   --num_epochs 150
 ```

-We upload the pretrained model on the IS, IP and SC using the following parameter settings into the `pretrain_models` folder.
+We upload the pretrained model on the IS, IP and SC using the above parameter settings into the `pretrain_models` folder.

 ### 4. Test